ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 This way ensures all the handlers are set to the desired log level.

 By default, this logger does not log to a file.
 If you wish to do so, you can add a file handler using:

 .. code:: python

    import os
-   file_path = os.path.join(os.getcwd(), 'pymapdl.log')
+   file_path = os.path.join(os.getcwd(), 'pylibrary.log')
    LOG.log_to_file(file_path)

-This sets the logger to be redirected also to that file, in addition of the standard output.
+This enables logging to that file in addition of the standard output.
-If you wish to change the characteristics of this global logger from the beginning of the execution, you must edit the file ``__init__`` in the directory ``ansys.mapdl.core``.
+If you wish to change the characteristics of this global logger from the beginning of the execution, you must edit the file ``__init__`` in the directory of your library.

-To log using this logger, just call the desired method as a normal logger.
+To log using this logger, simply call the desired method as a normal logger.

 .. code:: python